anytizer/melodies.lmms/melodies/Computer-Sings-01/project/README.md

 How good is this random melody?
-100% computer generated!
+Randomly generated!
 Instruments might have been added.